By Theresa Harding (Updated 6/10/19)

 Organic whey protein is different from other varieties because of its production process which doesn’t involve the addition of additives or chemicals.
 Instead, they use 100% natural ingredients.

 As a result, you are able to get pure and healthy whey protein powder, which sets it apart from conventional whey protein powders which have had cheap ingredients as soy added, (in the form of soy lecithin).

 Bone Broth– If you have not experienced bone broth for pain and inflammation, you are missing out on the ultimate goodness!
 I started using it when I experienced knee pains when I’d do squats during my fitness routine.
 I learned about it from Dr. Mercola and I’ve used it ever since.

 Some benefits you can experience from drinking bone broth are, support when you have pain in your joints from your workout routine, relaxation, it’s loaded with glucosamine and chondroitin for pain, amino acids, and a host of many other benefits.

-You can now purchase bone broth online in a powder form.
+You can now purchase bone broth online in powder form.
 Even better is you can make it yourself, but because it’s a slow simmer for 12 to 36 hours, some people prefer to purchase it.
-I’ve tried the powder ones, and I also make it myself by simmering the caracass bones from my leftover roasted chickens.
+I’ve tried the powder ones, and I also make it myself by simmering the carcass bones from my leftover roasted chickens.
 I also purchase the beef bones and make the beef bone broth.

 A great book you can read all about the many benefits of bone broth is, “